autocrossblog/autocrossblog_astro/src/content/post/2011/2011-01-31-the-350z-goes-on-a-diet.md

 ---
 title: "The 350z goes on a Diet"
 excerpt: "Discover how a 350z shed 100lbs of unnecessary weight for better autocross performance.
-From subwoofers and amps to speakers and wiring, this blog dives into the stereo removal process, the challenges faced, and the benefits of a lighter car in motorsports.
-Watch the video and learn why weight savings matter for speed and control!"
+From subwoofers and amps to speakers and wiring, this blog dives into the stereo removal process"
 author: chris
 publishDate: 2011-01-31T00:49:00+00:00
 updateDate: 2024-11-22T09:21:54-05:00